The Florida Bar

 An adoption establishes a legal parent-child relationship between the adoptee and the adoptive parents.
 This legal relationship is identical to the legal biological parent-child relationship.
 Florida’s current adoption law balances the interests of all parties — the birth parents, the adoptee, and the adoptive parents.

-A court presiding over any Florida adoption must receive proof by clear and convincing evidence that facts exist to terminate the biological relationship forever.
-A biological parent may properly execute a consent for adoption and surrender rights to the child.
-A consent for adoption is valid and binding when executed pursuant to the specific requirements of Florida law.
-The biological mother may not sign her consent for adoption until 48 hours after the child’s birth or on her discharge date from the hospital or birth center, whichever time is earlier.
+A court presiding over any Florida adoption must receive clear and convincing evidence to terminate the biological relationship.
+A biological parent may execute a consent for adoption and surrender rights to the child.
+The mother may not sign a consent for adoption until 48 hours after the child’s birth or on the day she is discharged from the hospital or birth center, whichever time is earlier.
 A birth father or legal father may execute an affidavit of non-paternity at any time before or after the child’s birth waiving any rights.
 When a child is 6 months of age or older, the mother and father may sign the adoption consent at any time, but their consent is subject to a revocation period of three business days.
-In all cases, the consents must be signed in the presence of two witnesses and be acknowledged before a notary who is not signing as a witness.
-Consents executed in accordance with Florida law are binding and irrevocable unless the court presiding over the adoption overturns the consents upon a clear and convincing finding the consents were secured by fraud or duress.
+In all cases, the adoption consent must be signed before the court or in the presence of two witnesses and be acknowledged before a notary who cannot also sign as a witness.
+Consents executed in accordance with Florida law are binding and irrevocable unless the court presiding over the adoption overturns the consent upon a clear and convincing finding the consent was secured by fraud or duress.

-Absent consent, a court must hear proof that the parent has abused, abandoned, or neglected the child or otherwise failed to protect parental rights under Florida law.
-For example, although there are exceptions, an unmarried biological father must register his paternity with Florida’s Putative Father Registry before the petition to terminate his rights is filed or within 30 days of service of a Notice of Intended Adoption Plan, sign an affidavit of responsibility, and provide support to the mother and child if he knew of the pregnancy.
-If he fails to do so, then his consent is not required for the adoption.
+Absent consent, a court must hear proof the parent has abused, abandoned, or neglected the child or otherwise failed to protect parental rights under Florida law.
+Although there are exceptions, an unmarried biological father must register his paternity with Florida’s Putative Father Registry before the petition to terminate his rights is filed or within 30 days of service of a Notice of Intended Adoption Plan, sign an affidavit of responsibility, and provide support to the mother and child if he knew of the pregnancy.
+If he fails to comply with each of these requirements, his consent is not required for the adoption.
 The adoption entity (agency or attorney) involved with the placement is required to serve a known and locatable unmarried biological father with a Notice of Intended Adoption Plan, advising him of Florida’s Putative Father Registry and the steps he must take to avoid a default and waiver of any claim to the child.

-When pursuing an entity adoption, prospective adoptive parents must decide whether to pursue their adoption through an agency, or an attorney.
+When pursuing an entity adoption, prospective adoptive parents must decide whether to pursue their adoption through a Florida licensed agency, or an attorney.
 Prospective adoptive parents should choose an adoption entity that instills a significant level of trust and confidence.
-They should fully research the entity’s credentials, obtain references and recommendations, and fully understand the procedures and costs.
+They should thoroughly research the entity’s credentials, obtain references and recommendations, and fully understand the procedures and costs.
+Care should be taken to ensure the adoption professional is not an unlicensed facilitator which is illegal under Florida law.
+Only licensed Florida attorneys and Florida adoption entities can advertise adoption services in Florida.

 The adoption process is complicated; thus, it is very important to consult an attorney when contemplating any type of adoption.